pammacdotnet/TypstPaper/paper.typ

 ) <fig:mannot>

 Using Mannot, authors can insert visual callouts alongside concise textual explanations that are aligned with terms or sub-expressions within a formula.
-This approach transforms dense mathematical notation into explanatory material that is well-suited for textbooks, lectures or tutorials.
+This approach transforms dense mathematical notation into explanatory material that is well-suited for textbooks, lectures, or tutorials.
 This can be taken even further when the same concept or equation is marked in the same color throughout the text.
 That way, the reader can connect the different parts and concepts much faster.

 The annotations are customizable in terms of style and positioning, allowing authors to fine-tune the didactic layout.
 The result is a document that not only presents mathematical content but also actively facilitates learning and comprehension.